 Degree requirements are established by the faculty on recommendation from the Director of Graduate Study and the Academic Standards Committee.

 All courses required for physical therapy must be completed with a grade of C or better.
 The PT courses are listed below in the course sequence.
-In addition, students must receive a passing grade for 3 semesters of PT integrated clinical experiences and 3 full time clinical internships.
+In addition, students must receive a passing grade for 2 semesters of PT integrated clinical experiences and 2 full time clinical experiences.

-PT Integrated clinical experiences require the student to complete the equivalent of 6 weeks of work in the on-site clinic.
-PT full-time clinical internships require 32 weeks of full-time clinical internship under supervision of licensed physical therapists in clinical facilities that hold an Extended Campus Agreement with the Physical Therapy program.
-To be eligible to participate in off-campus internships, students must satisfactorily complete all prerequisite coursework and demonstrate appropriate professional behavior.
-In addition, students must undergo annual criminal background checks through Certifiedbackground.com prior to placement in off-campus clinical experiences.
+PT integrated clinical experiences require the student to complete the equivalent of 5 1/2 weeks of work in the on-site clinic.
+PT fulltime clinical experiences require 32 weeks of work under supervision of licensed physical therapists in clinical facilities that hold an Extended Campus Agreement with the Physical Therapy Program.
+To be eligible to participate in off-campus clinical experiences, students must satisfactorily complete all prerequisite coursework and demonstrate appropriate professional behavior.
+In addition, the student must undergo annual criminal background checks through certifiedbackground.com prior to placement in off-campus clinical experiences.
 Students whose criminal background checks are deemed unsatisfactory may be denied access to clinical experiences in certain clinical facilities.
 The PT program may also deny a student access to the on-site clinic based on the findings in a criminal background check.
 Failure to complete the clinical education component of the program will prevent a student from graduating from the program.

-- A student is expected to maintain a cumulative grade point average of 3.0 on a 4.0 scale.
-The Academic Standards Committee reviews the record of a degree candidate who earns a cumulative grade point average below 3.0 or who receives a grade of C+ or lower in a course.
-A maximum of two courses with a grade of C or C+ may be counted toward a degree, subject to school approval.
+A student is expected to maintain a cumulative grade point average of 3.0 on a 4.0 scale.
+The Academic Standards Committee reviews the record of a degree candidate who earns a cumulative grade point below 3.0 or who receives a grade of C+ or lower in a course.
+A maximum of two courses with a grade of C or C+ may be counted toward a degree, subject to School approval.
 Grades of C-, D+, D, D-, F and WF are failing grades and are not used in meeting graduate degree requirements but are computed in the cumulative grade point average.
-A candidate falling below a 3.0 GPA will be placed on academic probation.
-A student will not be approved for PT 657 or 687 (Clinical Experiences I-II) while on academic probation.
-The schedule for clinical experiences taken out of usual timing will be determined the Director of Clinical Education and will likely result in delayed graduation.
+A candidate falling below a 3.0 will be placed on academic probation.
+A student will not be approved for Clinical Experiences I-II while on academic probation.
+Schedule for clinical experiences taken out of usual timing will be determined by the DCE and will likely result in delayed graduation.

-A student will be unable to continue in the program or enroll in Physical Therapy courses if the student: a) receives a failing grade for the second time in a required course; b) must repeat more than two required courses; c) violates the standards of ethical practice observed by the academic and clinical educational programs in physical therapy; or d) violates university policies regarding academic integrity.
+A student will be unable to continue in the program or enroll in Physical Therapy courses if the student receives a failing grade for the second time in a required course; must repeat more than two required courses; violates the standards of ethical practice observed by the academic and clinical educational programs in physical therapy; or violates university policies regarding academic integrity.
 A student may petition the Academic Standards Committee to appeal this decision.

-- Each student must provide his or her own transportation to clinical facilities for clinical experience; pay a fee for PT 657 and 687 (Clinical Experiences); and maintain health insurance, immunizations, and a current CPR certificate, and maintain current membership in the APTA for the duration of the PT program.
+In addition, each student must provide his or her own transportation to facilities for clinical experiences, pay a fee for PT full time clinical experiences, and maintain health insurance, immunization, and a current CPR certificate, and maintain current membership in the APTA for the duration of the PT program.